Endava (NYSE:DAVA) Stock Price Down 3.5%

 Endava Trading Down 1.0 %

-Endava (NYSE:DAVA – Get Free Report) last released its quarterly earnings results on Thursday, February 29th.
+Endava (NYSE:DAVA – Get Free Report) last issued its earnings results on Thursday, February 29th.
 The company reported $0.17 earnings per share for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.01).
-The business had revenue of $227.96 million during the quarter, compared to analyst estimates of $231.07 million.
-Endava had a return on equity of 11.77% and a net margin of 8.88%.
-As a group, research analysts forecast that Endava plc will post 0.66 earnings per share for the current fiscal year.
+The firm had revenue of $227.96 million for the quarter, compared to the consensus estimate of $231.07 million.
+Endava had a net margin of 8.88% and a return on equity of 11.77%.
+As a group, research analysts expect that Endava plc will post 0.66 EPS for the current year.

-Large investors have recently bought and sold shares of the company.
-PNC Financial Services Group Inc. grew its position in shares of Endava by 18.6% in the fourth quarter.
-PNC Financial Services Group Inc. now owns 5,316 shares of the company’s stock valued at $414,000 after purchasing an additional 833 shares in the last quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main grew its position in shares of Endava by 2.6% in the fourth quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 254,301 shares of the company’s stock valued at $19,797,000 after purchasing an additional 6,492 shares in the last quarter.
-Townsquare Capital LLC purchased a new stake in shares of Endava in the fourth quarter valued at approximately $5,265,000.
-Legal & General Group Plc grew its position in shares of Endava by 36.2% in the fourth quarter.
-Legal & General Group Plc now owns 85,089 shares of the company’s stock valued at $6,624,000 after purchasing an additional 22,601 shares in the last quarter.
-Finally, Vident Advisory LLC purchased a new stake in shares of Endava in the fourth quarter valued at approximately $720,000.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Pinebridge Investments L.P. purchased a new position in shares of Endava in the 2nd quarter valued at $36,000.
+Tower Research Capital LLC TRC increased its holdings in shares of Endava by 433.3% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 480 shares of the company’s stock valued at $39,000 after acquiring an additional 390 shares during the period.
+Assetmark Inc. increased its holdings in shares of Endava by 47.8% in the 4th quarter.
+Assetmark Inc. now owns 510 shares of the company’s stock valued at $40,000 after acquiring an additional 165 shares during the period.
+Signaturefd LLC increased its holdings in shares of Endava by 194.9% in the 3rd quarter.
+Signaturefd LLC now owns 1,153 shares of the company’s stock valued at $66,000 after acquiring an additional 762 shares during the period.
+Finally, Global Retirement Partners LLC increased its holdings in shares of Endava by 41.8% in the 3rd quarter.
+Global Retirement Partners LLC now owns 1,234 shares of the company’s stock valued at $69,000 after acquiring an additional 364 shares during the period.
 62.23% of the stock is currently owned by hedge funds and other institutional investors.

 Endava plc provides technology services for clients in the consumer products, healthcare, mobility, and retail verticals in North America, Europe, the United Kingdom, and internationally.
 It offers ideation and production services in the payments and financial services, telecommunications, media, and technology verticals; and business analysis, data analytics, program management, digital product strategy, private equity value enhancement, IT strategy, architecture, extended reality, machine learning and artificial intelligence, product design, and user experience and visual design services.